multicloud

 • Disaster Recovery: Organizations can ensure business continuity by distributing workloads across multiple cloud providers, even if one provider faces an outage.

-• Improving Latency Worldwide: Using multiple cloud providers can help optimize latency for businesses with a global customer base.
+• Improving Latency Worldwide: Using multiple cloud providers can help businesses optimize latency with a global customer base.
 Hosting applications or data closer to end-users can provide a faster and more efficient user experience.

 • Meeting Regional Compliance Requirements: Different regions have specific data residency and compliance requirements.
 A multicloud strategy allows businesses to store data in specific areas, ensuring compliance.